 Board of Directors

-Dan Wieden, Co-Chair (1996)
+Dan Wieden, Founder and Emeritus Board Member (1996)

 A longtime supporter of civic and charitable organizations, Dan has a major presence on the boards of the American Indian College Fund, the Oregon chapter of the National Multiple Sclerosis Society and Ecotrust.
 Dan’s presence at the camp and his relationship with the kids earned him the nickname “Papa Bear.”

-Wes Lawrence, Co-Chair (2007)
+Wes Lawrence, Board Member (2007)

 Wes currently serves as Managing Partner of Evensol, LLC, a company that produces environmentally friendly renewable energy.
 His previous work includes being the Regional President for Key Bank for six Western states.
 He has served on the board for many organizations, including the Portland Art Museum and Portland Business Alliance.
 In addition to his interest in art and finance, Wes has a huge passion for the development of our kids.